yjwong1999/RSBuildingExtraction/README.md

     </tr>
 </table>

+Refer [our segmentation-guided diffusion model](https://github.com/yjwong1999/RSGuidedDiffusion) to see how we implement our diffusion augmentation pipeline.

 ## Acknowledgement
 We thank the following works for the inspiration of our repo!
 1. 2024 IEEE BigData Cup: Building Extraction Generalization Challenge [link](https://www.kaggle.com/competitions/building-extraction-generalization-2024/overview)